csinva/neuronforest-analysis-scripts/README.md

 **Setting Up JNA**
-Download jnaerator.jar (get a version with -shaded) and run the following on C++ files: java -jar jnaerator.jar -library Test Test.h -o . -v -noJar -noComp
+Download jnaerator.jar (get a version with -shaded) and run the following on C++ files: java -jar jnaerator.jar -library Test Test.h -o . -v -noJar -noComp Include it as a lib in the lib folder.

-If you're in the top directory: java -jar jnaFull.jar Test.h -v -noJar -noComp -package main.scala.jnahello.test -f -convertBodies -forceNames -runtime BridJ
+If you're in the top directory: java -jar jnaFull.jar clib.h -v -noJar -noComp -package main.scala  -f -convertBodies -forceNames -runtime BridJ

 **Compliling clib**
 In the src directory: